DataDog/hiring-engineers/answers.md

     In order to get started I referred to Datadogs documentation on host tags. https://docs.datadoghq.com/getting_started/tagging/_

-    1. [Methods for assigning Tags](http://google.com) states "The Agent configuration file (datadog.yaml) is used to set host tags which apply to all metrics, traces, and logs forwarded by the Datadog Agent."
-Based on this information, I went ahead and modified the datadog.yaml file which can be accessed using `vi ~/.datadog-agent/datadog.yaml`.
+    1. [Methods for assigning Tags](https://docs.datadoghq.com/getting_started/tagging/assigning_tags/?tab=noncontainerizedenvironments) laysout for us that The Agent configuration file (datadog.yaml) is used to set host tags which apply to all metrics, traces, and logs.
+Based on this information, lets go ahead and modify the datadog.yaml file which can be accessed using `vi ~/.datadog-agent/datadog.yaml`.
-    2. In datadog.yaml I added a tag of `project:hiring_engineers`.
-I used this host tag to filter by a common app/project
+    2. In datadog.yaml I added a tag of `project:hiring_engineers` but this can display OS, environment, etc. I used this host tag to filter by a common app/project
     3. The following screenshot displays the Host Map within Datadog filtering by the project tag set above.
     ![Image of host map](./img/host_map.png)